yjingj/BGW-xWAS-SS/README.md

 ### 2. Training VCF Genotype Files

 * **[VCF Genotype files](http://samtools.github.io/hts-specs/VCFv4.1.pdf)** are required for training gene expression prediction models.
 The VCF genotype files should be one per genome block (variants of the same chromosome should be in the same block), sorted by position, and then zipped by `bgzip` (file names are of `[filehead].vcf.gz`), e.g., `./Example/ExampleData/genotype_data_files/Cis_geno_block.vcf.gz`.
-Genome blocks are expected to be approximately independent with ~5K-10K SNPs per block.
 All VCF genotype files should be put under the same parent directory, `${geno_dir}`, which should also be provided.
 For example, see `./Example/ExampleData/genotype_data_files/*_geno_block.vcf.gz`.
+	* **BGW-TWAS** scripts will determine **cis-** or **trans-** SNPs based on the gene start/end information provided in the gene expression file.
+	* Genotype files are supposed to be segmented based on LD.
+Genome blocks are expected to be approximately independent with ~5K-10K SNPs per block.
+	* The same set of segmented genotype files work for all genes.
+	* Example segmentation information derived by [LDetect](https://bitbucket.org/nygcresearch/ldetect/src/master/) are provided in `./Example/ExampleData/genotype_data_files/lddetect_1KG_*_hg19.bed ` for EUR, AFR, and ASN populations.

 * **List of file heads** of VCF genotype files as in `./Example/ExampleData/geno_block_filehead.txt` is required.
 Each row of the list file is the file head of the VCF file of one genome block as in `[filehead].vcf.gz`.
 Note that the VCF file extension suffix `.vcf.gz` should not be included.

-* Genotype blocks can be generated by [LDetect](https://bitbucket.org/nygcresearch/ldetect/src/master/).
-Genome block segmentation information (BED files) can be downloaded from (https://bitbucket.org/nygcresearch/ldetect-data/src/master/) for European, African, and Asian popultations.

-### 3. Test Individual-level GWAS Data
+### 3. Individual-level GWAS Data for Test Samples

 * **Test [VCF Genotype files](http://samtools.github.io/hts-specs/VCFv4.1.pdf)** are required for predicting GReX values of test samples.
 Different from the training VCF genotype files, these test genotype files should be one per chromosome containing `_CHR[chr_num]_` in their file name, sorted by position, zipped by `bgzip`, and indexed by `tabix`.
 For example, see `./Example/ExampleData/genotype_data_files/Test_CHR*_geno.vcf.gz`.